Lucky Strike Logo

 Lucky Strike Logo 1940

-The first version of the logo was introduced in 1940 and lasted for 73 years.
+The first version of the logo was introduced in 1940 and remained in use for 73 years.
 It consisted of a branded wordmark that was placed inside a red circle.
 This circle also had a triple outline of white, dark gray, and black.

 The company name is written in two lines in a classic bold sans-serif typeface.
 The inscription consists exclusively of capital letters with a minimum distance between characters.
 Also, under the main name, the slogan Lucky Strike: “It’s toasted.”
-This inscription is much smaller than the main inscription but is also made in black capital letters with an identical font.
+This inscription is much smaller than the main inscription but is also in black capital letters, with the same font.

 2013 – 2018